camrenhall/advert-app-spring/README.md

 When deployed on travis-ci, it will run

-Running the tests will fail in the master branch, meaning that the security issues exist.
+Running the tests will fail in the security-issues branch, meaning that the security issues exist.

-Running the tests in the release branch will not fail, meaning that the security issues have been fixed.
+Running the tests in the master branch will not fail, meaning that the security issues have been fixed.

 ## License
 All rights reserved to Camren Hall.
 The only people authorized to access this project are those invited to collaborate with explicitly on Github.